hu-macsy/lama_old/scai/doc/user/developer/logging.rst

        ...
    }

+As the logger is a static variable, it is not possible to set logging levels individually for objects of the class.
+This seemed to be nice but has two major problems.
+The first one is an efficiency reason as each construction of an object requires not very cheap access to the logger in the logger hierarchy.
+The second one is that the  configuration of loggers for individual objects is not practical as objects have no individual names.

-A logger should not be declared as public.
-Derived classes should usually have their own logger, so the logger should become private.
-The logger should be protected in situatons  where it is useful that the logger can also be used in derived classes, especially if the derived class is a template class where no own static logger can be defined.
+A logger should not be declared as public so the logger can be used only inside the class.
+Derived classes should usually have their own logger, in this case the logger should become private.
+The logger should be protected in situatons  where it is useful that the logger can also be used in derived classes.

 In the implementation of the class, e.g. Example.cpp, the logger has to be defined as follows: